hoxhaeris/aws_helper/README.md

         "DYNAMODB"
     ]

-Example usage:
+Usage:

     python3 get_aws_range.py --filters service=S3,region=eu-central-1

- By default, this will create a file in the run directory ('aws_range_service_S3_region_eu-central-1' in this case).
+By default, this will create a file in the run directory (named 'aws_range_service_S3_region_eu-central-1' in this case).
 The file path/name can be modified by the -f option.

- To print the result to stdout, use the -p option:
+ To print the same result to stdout, use the -p option:

     python3 get_aws_range.py --filters service=S3,region=eu-central-1 -p
     52.219.168.0/24